How to Sell a GIA Diamond Successfully: A Comprehensive Guide

 Finding the Right GIA Diamond Buyer: Matching Venue with Value

-- Traditional Sales Routes (jewelers): Personal touch, established trust.
+Traditional Sales Routes (jewelers):

 Online vs. Traditional Selling: A Balanced View